Tree-Structured Data Clustering-Driven Neural Network for Intra Prediction in Video Coding: Introduction

 The rest of the paper is organized as follows.
-Section II provides a brief overview of related works, including intra prediction in HEVC and VVC, and deep learning-based intra prediction.
-The proposed DCDNN is detailed in Section III.
-In Section IV, the experimental results and analysis are presented.
+Section II provides a brief overview of related works, including intra prediction in HEVC and VVC, and neural network-based intra predictions.
+The proposed TreeNet is detailed in Section III.
+In Section IV, the experimental results and more analyses are presented.
 Finally, the conclusion and future works are provided in Section V.